TV Tropes is 149% Funded

-- And of course there were Starmen Super in Earthbound - appearing only in one location, having the ability to teleport, being stronger than usual enemies there and indistinguishable from normal Starmen without entering the battle.
+- The Starmen Super in Earthbound - appearing only in one location, having the ability to teleport, being stronger than usual enemies there and indistinguishable from normal Starmen without entering the battle.
 To make matters worse, they were the only chance for Poo to get a weapon and they dropped it extremely rarely... and they were impossible to encounter after defeating the area boss.

 - The Digital Devil Saga games on PlayStation 2 both have highly annoying Metal Slimes in the form of Omoikane.
-In the first game, it has sickeningly high HP and immediately flees on its first turn after you attack it.
-The second has them showing up in groups of five, each one weak to a single magic element which the others are immune to, and will self-destruct for huge rewards if you hit the weakness; unfortunately, since they still have positively nauseating HP, and they just call you a cheater and flee if you take the obvious route of using multi-target spells, your only option is trial and error - which you only get two shots at unless one is the right guess, thanks to the game's unusual turn structure.
+In the first game, it has sickeningly high HP and immediately will either run away or cast Debilitate.
+They are highly resistant to everything except Gun.
+They drop loads of money, but if successfully frightened, they are incredible sources of Atma.
+The catch is you can only use guns in human form, wasting turns by leaving demon form more often than not, giving them the chance to escape.
+The second has them showing up in groups of five, each one weak to a single magic element which the others are immune to, and will self-destruct for huge rewards if you hit the weakness; unfortunately, since they still have positively nauseating HP, and they just call you a cheater and flee if you take the obvious route of using multi-target spells, your only option is trial and error - which you only get two shots at unless one is the right guess, thanks to the game's Press Turn System.
 Both of these are made much less egregious by having a chance of showing up everywhere, even in the interior of the Black Sun.

 - Three enemies in Chrono Trigger qualify...
 Though they go by different names and use different sprites, they are functionally identical.
 They have enough HP to (usually) take two hits before dying, use 'Lock All' (also called "Omnilock") to disable every combat function except basic attacks (which takes effect regardless of any status-locking items you may be wearing), and have such an absurdly high dodge (despite being rocks and turrets) that hitting them is basically luck.
 To add insult to injury, they run after a short time.
 They also don't EVER reappear, so you only get one chance per encounter.
 There is one Rubble near the middle of the mountain on the right side that will respawn.
 But only the one.
 Defeating them grants 1000 Exp and 100 Tech Points; the XP is above average but not insane like the TP is.
 Another area introduces a palette-swapped version of the Son of the Sun and his little winged eyeball buddies.
 The smaller ones run away after enough time passes, and if you ignore the big one and go after them, he starts punishing you with a small version of Flare.
 Not terribly damaging at higher levels, but damned annoying.
 Especially in the point of the Black Omen where you face two of the bigs and four of the littles all at once.